Clue355/game-of-chance/README.md

 **Description**

-Tasked to create a program that uses Javascript to create a game of chance
+Javascript project that is a mini game

 **Languages and Libraries**